preactjs/wmr/README.md

 # WMR

-An instant development server for modern code.
-One 2mb file with no dependencies.
+**The tiny all-in-one development tool for modern web apps**, in a single 2mb file with no dependencies.

-WMR is an all-in-one development and production build tool:
+All the features you'd expect and more, from development to production:

 - 🕶 No "entry points" or "pages" to configure - just `<script type=module src=anything.js>`
 - ⛳️ `import "packages"` from npm **_without installation_**